yuja/jj/docs/templates.md

 * `.display() -> String`: Format path for display.
 The formatted path uses platform-native separator, and is relative to the current working directory.
 * `.parent() -> Option<RepoPath>`: Parent directory path.

+### `Serialize` type

+An expression that can be serialized in machine-readable format such as JSON.

+!!! note

+    Field names and value types in the serialized output are usually stable across jj versions, but the backward compatibility isn't guaranteed.
+If the underlying data model is updated, the serialized output may change.

 ### `ShortestIdPrefix` type